munki/munki-pkg/README.md

 ```

 If both build-info.plist and build-info.yaml are present, the plist file will be used; the yaml file will be ignored.

+##### JSON and YAML formatting note

+Note in the JSON and YAML examples that the version "number" is wrapped in quotes.
+This is important -- XML plists have explict type tags and the correct type for a version "number" is `string`.
+JSON and YAML infer a value's type based on formatting.
+Without quotes wrapping the value, `1.0` would be interpreted as a floating point number, and not a string, potentially causing an error at build time.
+This issue might affect future build-info keys supported by `munkipkg`, so take care.

 #### build-info keys